borela/naomi/CONTRIBUTING.md

 * Break the syntax into multiple files to make it easier to maintain and extend.
 * Break the regexes into multiple lines.
 This rule can be broken if the having the patterns on the same line will make it clearer.
 * Design for sequence.
-It means that you must never use the look behind pattern and matches usually pop the current context from the stack.
+It means that you should avoid look behind pattern at all costs and matches pop the current context from the stack.
 * Execute the command `Naomi: Run syntax tests` to check if your changes broke anything.
 * Add the appropriate [license header](#license-headers).